 Even if you haven’t made up your mind yet, the good news is that the preparation process is similar for both exams.
 In this last section, we’ll give you some advice on how to best prepare for these high-stakes exams and offer some suggested resources to help you perform your best.

 Preparing for the IELTS and TOEFL

 There are countless books out there to help you prepare for either the IELTS or TOEFL exams.
-Look for books from reputable exam prep publishers, especially Princeton Review and Kaplan.
-Try to find books that include practice exams so you can assess your progress.
+Look for books from reputable exam prep publishers, such as Kaplan, which is one of the oldest and largest prep companies out there (see how they compare to other IELTS and TOEFL prep courses).
+Their prep books are the best in the business, so if you know you study best with physical material, buying TOEFL or IELTS books from Kaplan will be a safe bet.
+Many prep books also include invaluable practice exams that you can take as you study, so you can assess your progress.

 Practice Speaking Skills

-Perhaps the most challenging aspect of both the IELTS and TOEFL exams is the speaking section.
-In both exams, you will have to showcase your ability to speak conversational English.
-The best way to prepare for this portion of the exams is simply to spend as much time as you can practicing your English-speaking skills.
-To really get the most out of your practice, try to have conversations with native speakers and ask them to point out areas where you can improve.
+One of the most challenging aspects of both the IELTS and TOEFL exams is the speaking section.
+In both exams, you’ll have to showcase your ability to speak conversational English, a difficult skill to learn when you’re studying on your own.
+The best way to prepare for this portion of your exam is simply to spend as much time as you can practicing your English-speaking skills.
+To really get the most out of your practice, have conversations with native speakers and ask them to point out areas where you can improve.

 Take Lots of Practice Exams

 A crucial part of preparing for any standardized test is taking practice exams, and preparing for the TOEFL or IELTS is no exception.
 Most exam prep books will include practice exams, but you can also find free practice tests from the official IELTS site.